 1. Debt is a tool.

-Some tools help you fix things.
+The Truth: Some tools help you fix things.
 Other tools help you break things.
-So, in that sense, debt is a tool—consider it a sledgehammer to your financial future.
+So, in that sense, debt is a tool . . . consider it a sledgehammer to your financial future.
 Another way of putting it: Debt is the enemy of your income.
-The monthly payments you send to MasterCard are monthly savings you could be putting toward your retirement, your kids’ college and a down payment on a new house!
+The monthly payments you send to MasterCard are monthly savings you could be putting toward your retirement, your kids’ college, and your down payment on a new house!

-If you believe debt is a tool, you’re just as likely to believe car payments are a way of life.
-The average car payment these days is nearly $500 per month.
+The Truth: If you believe debt is a tool, you’re just as likely to believe car payments are a way of life.
+The average car payment these days is nearly $500 per month, according to Experian Automotive.
 That’s $6,000 per year you’re putting into something that decreases in value.
-Instead, save that $500 per month and buy a nice, used $6,000 car in 12 months.
-The best cars are paid for with cash.
+Instead, save that $500 every month for a year and buy a nice, used, $6,000 car.
+The best cars are the ones without a payment.

-Loaning money to family members is a terrible idea.
+The Truth: Loaning money to family members is a terrible idea.
 It rarely gets paid back.
 (After all, you’re family, right?
 You’ll understand.)
 And, if it does, the time in between always makes for awkward family dinners.
-When Uncle Jim mentions his upcoming Christmas vacation at Thanksgiving dinner, you’e left wondering, Wait a minute.
-You still owe me $500, and you just paid for a Christmas vacation?
+When Uncle Jim mentions his upcoming Christmas vacation at Thanksgiving dinner, you’re left wondering, Wait a minute.
+He still owes me $500, and he just paid for a Christmas vacation?
 If you’ve got the money, then make it a gift.
 Never make it a loan.
 Loaning money to a family member is one of the quickest ways to ruin your relationship.